tommyyliu/everlight-agents/README.md

 ## Overview

-This service handles all AI agent functionality including:
+This service handles AI agent functionality including:
 - Agent message processing
 - Tool execution
 - Agent subscriptions and channels
 - Communication between agents

+This service works in conjunction with the everlight-api service which handles CRUD operations and integrations.

 ## Setup